-Primary care provides a full spectrum of primary health care services for Alaska Native and American Indian families in the Anchorage Service Unit.
-In 2000, Southcentral Foundation became the first major health care provider in Alaska—and one of the first in the nation—to offer same-day access to quality medical care for any reason in most departments.
+In 2000, Southcentral Foundation became the first major health care provider in Alaska — and one of the first in the nation — to offer same-day access to quality medical care for any reason in most departments.

-Your primary care provider and their team includes one or two medical assistants, a full-time nurse who focuses on care coordination and an administrative assistant who provides case management support.
+Your primary care provider and their team includes one or two medical assistants, a full-time RN case manager who focuses on care coordination, and a case management support who provides case management support.
 Additionally, new members can be added or subtracted to your team as your health care needs change.
-For example, your case manager can refer you to pharmacists, nurse midwives, chiropractors, and other specialists.
+For example, your RN case manager can refer you to a pharmacist, nurse midwife, chiropractor, and other specialists.